DaktaDeo/gompje.be/content/index.md

 Oh!
 Yes. 😊

-Lets start that again, shall we?
+Let's start that again, shall we?

 Hi there, 👋 <br/>I’m Veerle Deschepper, a full-stack developer, entrepreneur, writer, photographer, reader, painter, and I love to create Art – every tiny bit of it.
 I’m also a lego, geocaching,